Ambiguous behavior

 What I avoid

-Design leadership that stays trapped at the artifact level
+Design leadership that stays trapped at the artifact or feature level

 What I build